parikshithb/ramenctl/docs/testing.md

 #### The test flow

-When runnning the run command *ramenctl* prepares the clusters for the tests and run all tests specified in the configuration file.
+When running the run command *ramenctl* prepares the clusters for the tests and run all tests specified in the configuration file.

 Preparing the clusters includes: